jetfirephp/routing/readme.md

 ### Usage

 Create an instance of `JetFire\Routing\RouteCollection` and define your routes.
-Then create an instance of `JetFire\Routing\Router` and run the following routes.
+Then create an instance of `JetFire\Routing\Router` and run your routes.

 ```php
 // Require composer autoloader